February 5, 2021 | Authored by: Nelson Veiga

 Build the right bundles for your audience

 It can’t be stressed enough that as a subscription provider, you need to be customer-centric and continuously look for ways to increase the value you bring to your subscribers.
 One way: be strategic about your bundling partnerships.
 However, If the services don’t complement each other or provide meaningful value, customers won’t bite.
-According to our survey, the top reason consumers don’t consider buying bundles is because they don’t want to pay for services that they won’t actually use — even if it’s at a steep discount.
+According to our survey, the top reason consumers don’t consider buying bundles is that they don’t want to pay for services that they won’t actually use — even if it’s at a steep discount.

 On the other hand, organic bundles — multiple products and services offered by a single company, such as those typified by the tech giants (like the six-in-one Apple One bundle) that have the scale and product diversity to create their own bundles — were the most popular form of subscription bundles.
 Nearly one-quarter of survey respondents reported using them.